-Jazz 1-5 and Teen/Adult Jazz: Jazz emphasizes balance, flexibility, coordination, strength and creative expression.
+Jazz 1-6 and Teen/Adult Jazz: Jazz emphasizes balance, flexibility, coordination, strength and creative expression.
 Turns, leaps, and combinations will be taught.
 A wide range of contemporary, as well as music from other eras is used.
-Ballet is a requirement for Jazz 2-5 and Advanced Jazz, and is strongly recommended for Jazz 1 and Beginning Jazz.
+Ballet is a requirement for Jazz 2-6 and is strongly recommended for Jazz 1 and Beginning Jazz.

-Hip Hop 1-4 and Teen/Adult Hip Hop: A fast moving street style of dance as seen in music videos.
+Hip Hop 1-5 and Teen/Adult Hip Hop Dance Classes: A fast moving street style of dance as seen in music videos.
 Coordination, rhythm, flexibility and improvisation are taught.
 Styles vary according to the teacher.

-Youth Latin Dance and Teen/Adult Latin Dance: A wide variety of Latin dance forms are taught.
+Latin 1-3 and Advanced Latin: A wide variety of Latin dance forms are taught.
 Partners are not necessary.

 Belly Dance: Belly dancing involves several types of movement forms: percussive, fluid, shimmies, shivers and vibrations, turns and spins.
 This class is suitable for teens and adults.
 Come join the fun!

-Dancenter has five performing companies based on age and experience.
+Dancenter has six performing companies based on age and experience.
 We perform at many community events throughout the bay area.
 Requirements for Company DC are ballet, modern and jazz classes at the student’s level.
-DBDC dancers need to be enrolled in Hip Hop 4 concurrently.
+DBDC dancers need to be enrolled in Level 5 Hip Hop Dance Classes concurrently.